Los Angeles International Airport: Transiting between terminals

-In the secure area of the airport, tunnels or above-ground connectors link terminals 4, 5, 6, 7, 8, and B (Tom Bradley International Terminal).
-Connectors are currently under construction between terminals 1, 2, 3, and B.
+In the secure area of the airport, tunnels or above-ground connectors link all the terminals except for the regional terminal.

 LAX Shuttle route A operates in a counter-clockwise loop around the Central Terminal Area, providing frequent service for connecting passengers.
 However, connecting passengers who use these shuttles must leave and then later re-enter security.

 LAX Shuttle routes

 LAX operates several shuttle routes to connect passengers and employees around the airport area:

-Route A Terminal Connector operates in a counter-clockwise loop around the Central Terminal Area, providing frequent service for connecting passengers.
+Route A – Terminal Connector operates in a counter-clockwise loop around the Central Terminal Area, providing frequent service for connecting passengers.
 However, connecting passengers who use these shuttles must leave and then later re-enter security.

-Route C City Bus Center connects the Central Terminal Area and the LAX City Bus Center which is served by transit buses from Beach Cities Transit, Culver CityBus, Los Angeles Metro, Santa Monica Big Blue Bus and Torrance Transit.
-Buses on this route also serve the Employee South Lot.

-Route E Economy Parking connects the Central Terminal Area and the West Intermodal Transportation Facility, the airport's economy parking garage.
+Route E – Economy Parking connects the Central Terminal Area and the West Intermodal Transportation Facility, the airport's economy parking garage.